david-vanderson/dvui/INSIDE.md

   * `dataSet()` store data for next frame
   * `minSizeSetAndRefresh()` store our min size for next frame, refresh if it changed
   * `minSizeReportToParent()` send min size to parent widget for next frame layout
+  * reset the clip rect if set before
   * `parentSet()` set the previous parent back